+- Bachelor of Science in Nursing

 - Dental Assisting Degree

-- Electrical Technology Degree

 - Health Studies Degree

-- Heating, Ventilation, Air Conditioning, and Refrigeration Degree

 - LVN to ADN (Certificate and Degree)

-- Maintenance Technician Degree

 - Nursing Bridge Degree

+- Trade Studies Degree

 - Vocational Nursing Degree

 Retesting Policy

 Wonderlic SLE Process

 - 2nd attempt can be taken within 24 hours (same day) from the 1st failed attempt if a non-passing score is received on the 1st attempt. - 3rd attempt can be taken after 24 hours from the 2nd failed attempt if a non-passing score is received on the 2nd attempt. - After three failed attempts, the applicant must wait six months to restart testing.